Kalwakurthy: Politics

+The assembly constituency is spread among three districts namely Ranga Reddy, Nagarkurnool and Mahabubnagar.
 Hyderabad state First elected Chief Minister Burgula Ramakrishna Rao was born in Padakallu village of Kalwakurthy Taluka.
-Current MLA is Jaipal Yadav.
-In Kalwakurthy, there are a various number of educational institutions and other facilities which are not common in other towns of similar category.
+The city of Kalwakurthy stands for diversed, diverged and unexpected political verdicts in elections.
+Current MLA is Kasi Reddy Narayan Reddy.
+Kalwakurthy is a political home town for well known personalities like S.Jaipal Reddy, A.Revanth Reddy, Y.Kishta Reddy and others.
 Dr Chetamoni Pradeep Chandra Yadav alias agni is from this place.

-ZPTC member
+Local Politics

 Transport

 The National Highway 765 passes through the village, which connects Hyderabad and Tokapalle road of Andhra Pradesh.
 National Highway 167 also passes through the mid of the town which connects between Kodad and Jadcherla.
+The new highway from Hyderabad to Tirupathi connects the city of Kalwakurthy.
+The city connects to 3 different highways.

-Kalwakurthy is located just 70 kilometres from Rajiv Gandhi International Airport, Hyderabad.
+Kalwakurthy is located just 65 kilometres from Rajiv Gandhi International Airport, Hyderabad.

-Kalwakurthy has TSRTC bus depot which runs various types of buses to different places like Hyderabad, Mahabubnagar, Nagarkurnool, Srisailam, Guntur, Vijayawada etc..
+Kalwakurthy has TSRTC bus depot which runs various types of buses to different places like Hyderabad, Mahabubnagar, Nagarkurnool, Srisailam, Guntur, Vijayawada, Miryalaguda, Kodada, Zaheerabad, Sangareddy etc..